PamellaSoto/commit-ai-generator/README.md

 ![Project cover photo]()

 ## 🤖 Commit AI Generator
-_(ENG)_ Is an intelligent commit message generator powered by Gemini AI, designed to help developers write clear, standardized messages effortlessly.
+Is an intelligent commit message generator powered by Gemini AI, designed to help developers write clear, standardized messages effortlessly.
 YouChoose the type of change you made, and type a short description of your code changes, and it instantly suggests a commit message.
 A simple, smart tool to improve your workflow and save time.

-## 🤖 Gerador de Commits
-_(PTBR)_ É um gerador inteligente de mensagens de commit, utilizando a **IA do Gemini**, pensado para ajudar desenvolvedores a escrever mensagens claras e padronizadas com facilidade.
-Você seleciona o tipo de ação que realizou, escreve uma breve descrição das alterações no código e recebe uma sugestão de commit.
-Uma ferramenta simples e inteligente para melhorar seu fluxo de trabalho e ganhar tempo.

 ---